Brenda Joyce (actress): Film career

 Although she appeared in many B-movies of the 1940s, she had a prominent supporting role in the major film The Rains Came (1939) opposite George Brent and Myrna Loy, and was cast as Maris Hanover in the film, Little Tokyo, U.S.A.
 (1942).
 She is best-remembered as the seventh actress to play Jane in the Tarzan series of films.
 She succeeded Maureen O'Sullivan in the series and appeared in the role five times.

 Her first four appearances as Jane were opposite Johnny Weissmuller.
 However, her last performance as Jane, in Tarzan's Magic Fountain (1949), was with Lex Barker as Tarzan.
 Joyce and Karla Schramm, from the silent era, were the only two actresses to play Jane opposite two different actors playing Tarzan.

 She retired from acting in 1949.

 Later years

 Joyce retired "at the peak of her career to raise a family."
 Later, as Betty Ward, she became director of the Catholic Re-settlement Office in Monterey, California, and "helped hundreds of refugees find new lives in America."

 Personal life and death

 Joyce was married to Owen Ward, whom she had known "since her junior high school days," from 1941 until their divorce in 1960; they had three children, Pamela Ann, Timothy Owen and Beth Victoria.

 Joyce died of pneumonia at a nursing home in Santa Monica, California, on July 4, 2009.
 She was 92.
+Her final resting place is in Pierce Brothers Westwood Village Memorial Park.